xiaoxiaoerbao/LAIDP/README.md

 ## Introduction

-`LAIDP` is a software for local ancestry inference(LAI).
-Compare to other softwares, it have two advatanges.
+`LAIDP` is a software for local ancestry inference(LAI) that offers two main advantages compare to other software: it does not required a recombination rate map, and it achieves high accuracy in inferring ancient admixture events (>500 generations).
-- Recombination rate map is not required
-- Have a high accuracy when infer ancient admixture (> 500 generations)

 ## Cite

-Coming soon ...
+Citation information for LAIDP is coming soon.

 ## Input files